XunshanMan/Object-oriented-SLAM/README.md

 ## Author

-Ziwei Liao et al., Robotics Institute, School of Mechanical Engineering & Automation, Beihang University, Beijing, China (Email: liaoziwei@buaa.edu.cn)
+Ziwei Liao et al., Robotics Institute, School of Mechanical Engineering & Automation, Beihang University, Beijing, China (Email: liaoziwei{at}buaa.edu.cn)

 ## Related Paper
 Please cite the following papers when you found this code useful for your research.
 Welcome to read our new paper [2], which proposes two RGB-D observation models for quadrics, and introduces an automatic data association method.